 By Julie Murphree, Arizona Farm Bureau: You’ve heard it haven’t you?
 From you vegetarian friends.
-“If we’d just quit feeding livestock and convert everything to plant food, we’d feed everyone; feeding your cows our corn, soybean and other things is why we have a global food problem.”
+“If we’d just quit feeding livestock and convert everything to plant food, we’d feed everyone; feeding your cows our corn, soybean and other things

 You scratch your head and try to explain and nothing really resonates with your friend.
 But maybe The Institute for Feed Education & Research can help through a recent video they produced.

 The Institute for Feed Education & Research recently funded an issue paper by the Council for Agricultural Science and Technology, or CAST, entitled, “Animal Feed vs. Human Food: Challenges and Opportunities in Sustaining Animal Agriculture Toward 2050,” which CAST developed into a 12-minute video, “Is a Cow Eating My Lunch?”
 AFBF was a sponsor of the video.